ravi9/openvino-wiki/BuildingForLinux.md

 You can use the following additional build options:

 - Threading Building Blocks (TBB) is used by default.
-To build the Inference Engine with OpenMP\* threading, set the `-DTHREADING=OMP` option.
+To build the OpenVINO Runtime with OpenMP\* threading, set the `-DTHREADING=OMP` option.

 - Required versions of TBB and OpenCV packages are downloaded automatically by the CMake-based script.
 If you want to use the automatically downloaded